andonizaguirre/fullstackopen/README.md

 The structure of this repository is as follows:
 - README
 - Part 0
-  - 0.4: New note
+  - New note
-  - 0.5: Single page app
+  - Single page app
-  - 0.6: New note - Single page app
+  - New note - Single page app
+- Part 1
+  - Course Information

 It will be updated as the course progresses.